ColeCz/Ferst-Automotive/README.md

 ---

-## User / Role Types
-- Customers (buyers and sellers)
-- Clerks
-- Salesmen
-- Managers
-- Owner

 ## Features

 ### Features for Customers and All Employees
-- 🔒 **Role-based access control**: All user types have different features and views
+- 🔒 **Role-based access control**: All user types have different functionalities and views, there are customers (buyer or seller type), clerks, salesemen, managers, and an owner
 - 🚗 **Advanced vehicle search**: All users can search current vehicle inventory using 0-7 search parameters.
 The feature has role-based behaviour and is optimized with several indexes
 - 🧾 **Vehicle details pages**: Provides things like image and description